SpacyBoi/Chrome-Extension/Main Chrome Extension screen/readme.md

 1. Check if the combined manifest.json file works or not.
 2. Fix the problem of the buttons not working within the extension

+PROBLEM 2 UPDATE:

+I have figured out how to redirect to a new tab using target=" blank ".
+However, I still do not know how to redirect to the Reminder feature's main page.
+This is different because I want to open it within the extension, not by a different link.

 Things that I need help with:
 1. redirecting to the next page of the chrome extension(basically how to move from main chrome extension screen to the reminder feature using buttons).